A Multilevel Monte Carlo Estimator for Matrix Multiplication: Conclusions

 \section{Conclusions}

-We have presented a new approach for computing arbitrary vector and matrix products `on-the-fly' that combines ideas from sketching in randomized numerical linear algebra and multilevel Monte Carlo approaches for estimating high-dimensional integrals.
-Our approach is simple to implement and, subject to optimizing some algorithmic parameters, it outperforms the standard Monte Carlo scheme in both the accuracy of the estimator and the time required to compute it.
+We presented a new approach for computing arbitrary vector and matrix products `on-the-fly' that combines ideas from sketching in randomized linear algebra and multilevel Monte Carlo approaches for estimating high-dimensional integrals.
+Our approach is simple to implement and, subject to optimizing some algorithmic parameters, it outperforms the standard Monte Carlo in both in terms of the accuracy and the time required for computing the estimator.